You are here

 Paul Siegell was born in Long Island, New York, and earned his undergraduate degree from the University of Pittsburgh, where as a sophomore he realized he was becoming a poet.
-He has since written three books of poetry, Poemergency Room (2008), jambandbootleg (2009), and wild life rifle fire (2010), and is known for constructing visual artwork with his poems.
-Siegell currently lives in Philadelphia, PA, where he works as a writer and editor for The Philadelphia Inquirer, Daily News, and Philly.com, and also serves as a Senior Editor for Painted Bride Quarterly.
+He has since written books of poetry, including Poemergency Room (2008) and Take Out Deliver (2018), and is known for constructing visual artwork with his poems.
+At the time of this writing, Siegell lives in Philadelphia, Pennsylvania, where he is Associated Director of Copywriting at Philadelphia Media Network; writes and edits for The Philadelphia Inquirer, Daily News, and Philly.com; and serves as a Senior Editor for Painted Bride Quarterly.

 Paul Siegell, born August 28, 1977, in Long Island, New York, is a poet dedicated to "creating an eyeful for the mind."
 He tells Chris Urie of Geekadelphia.com that it was during a poetry lesson in 5th grade when he first discovered the appeal of concrete poetry, defined by the Poetry Foundation as verse that emphasizes nonlinguistic elements in its meaning, e.g. a typeface that creates a visual image.